shibinrajumathew/shibinrajumathew/README.md

 Core Skills:

-Frontend Development:
+- Frontend Development:
   Proficient in React.js, Node.js, TypeScript, Javascript and Express.js, crafting responsive user interfaces integrated with DevOps pipelines for faster delivery.

-Backend Development:
+- Backend Development:
   Expert in MERN stack, Node.js, Spring Boot, and Hibernate, building scalable server-side apps with AWS as core infrastructure.

-Cloud Technologies:
+- Cloud Technologies:
   Extensive experience with AWS (EC2, S3, Lambda) and leveraging Kubernetes for container orchestration using Docker.

-Infrastructure as Code (IaC):
+- Infrastructure as Code (IaC):
   Proficient in Terraform and Ansible for infrastructure management, with deep expertise in Docker and Kubernetes for orchestration.

-CI/CD Practices:
+- CI/CD Practices:
   Experienced with Jenkins and Docker to automate pipelines using CI/CD and Kubernetes for deployment.

-Database Technologies:
+- Database Technologies:
   Strong knowledge of SQL (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, optimized for Node.js applications.

 Notably, I led projects that reduced onboarding time by 40% and enhanced transaction speeds by 30% on an e-commerce platform using React.js, Node.js, and AWS.

 Work Eligibility: Currently residing in the UK with a dependent visa, eligible to work full-time..

-- 🔭 I’m currently working on: **[Current Project or Focus Area]**
+- 🔭 I’m last worked: **[Social network in realestative Cloud managmeent using DevOps tools]**
-- 🌱 I’m currently learning: **[New Technologies, Tools, or Languages]**
+- 🌱 I’m currently learning: **[AWS developer associate]**
-- 👯 I’m looking to collaborate on: **[Project Types or Areas]**
+- 👯 I’m looking to collaborate on: **[DevOps, Software development]**
-- 📫 How to reach me: **[your.email@example.com]**
+- 📫 How to reach me: **[shibinrajumathew@yahoo.com]**
-- 😄 Pronouns: **[he/him, she/her, they/them, etc.]**
+- 😄 Pronouns: **[he]**
-- ⚡ Fun fact: **[Something unique about you]**

 ---